 Getting a mortgage doesn’t have to be overwhelming.
 At Embrace, we’re here to make the process as stress-free as possible.
 Buying a new home should be an exciting time, and we want to make sure you enjoy every second.

 Whether you’ve already found your dream home, are actively shopping, or you’re just starting to look, you probably have some questions about how to get the financing you need.
-Read through our guide below or give us a call at 800-620-6292 and let an Embrace mortgage specialist walk you through everything you need to know.
+Read through the steps below or give us a call and let an Embrace mortgage specialist walk you through everything you need to know.

 Embrace is the first mortgage lender to offer pre-qualification entirely through text message, so if you want to get pre-qualified in minutes right from your phone, text PREQUALME to 22722.
 There’s no obligation or cost to you, and no impact to your credit score.